Submitted by Frank Adams

 Marooned in the wilderness, they engaged in the struggle of subduing the forest and establishing homes for their families.
 The patriarch settlers established homes for their sons and daughters around the old homestead, so that it is easy to understand how large families developed in many areas with their kith and kin who held the frontier prior to the great industrial development of this century, including mines, highways, schools and churches.

-May 4, 2010 Addendum submitted by Dodie (Smith) Browning
+Submitted by Dodie (Smith) Browning

 October 28, 1889